-If you have a disability, this doesn’t necessarily mean you are more likely to suffer a house fire.
+If you have a disability, this doesn’t necessarily mean you are more likely to have a house fire.

 However, there may be some extra advice you need to keep you safe, depending on your individual circumstances.

-SYFR offers free Home Safety Checks (HSC’s) to people who people who are deaf or hard of hearing; during our visit Community Safety staff will assess the need for a specialist alarm and offer advice about keeping safe at home.
+We offer free Home Safety Checks (HSCs) to people who people who are deaf or hard of hearing; during our visit we will assess the need for a specialist alarm and offer advice about keeping safe at home.

 Once registered the person can make an emergency call by sending a text to 999.